TanushreeSB/LeafCure/README.md

 # LeafCure
-This is a leaf disease detection and cure tips recommendation system.
+This is a leaf disease detection and cure tips recommendation system made using CNN model.

 # 1. Project Overview:
 - It's is an end-to-end plant health diagnosis system that combines computer vision with agricultural expertise to: